Organization: Village Hopecore International

 - Previous experience working in a developing country.

-Compensation: A monthly stipend of $500, intended to cover living and travel expenses will be provided.
+Compensation: A monthly stipend, which is intended to cover living and travel expenses, will be provided.
 The stipend can be directly deposited into either a local bank account or a U.S. bank account.
-The fellow will receive four paid weeks of vacation during the fellowship.
+The Fellow will also receive four paid weeks of vacation during the fellowship.

-It is required that each fellow has health insurance.
-The fellow will be responsible for transportation costs to and from Kenya.
-The $500 per month stipend should cover all of the fellow’s transportation expenses getting to Kenya, all of the living expenses while in Chogoria and most if not all the cost of health insurance while in Kenya.
-The stipend is designed to allow the fellow to spend a year in Kenya without having to incur additional loans.
+It is required that each Fellow has health insurance.
+The Fellow will be responsible for transportation costs to and from Kenya.
+The monthly stipend should cover all of the Fellow’s transportation expenses getting to Kenya, all of the living expenses while in Chogoria and most, if not all, of the cost of health insurance while in Kenya.
+The stipend is designed to allow the Fellow to spend a year in Kenya without having to incur additional costs.

-Applying: Applications will be accepted through April 1st, 2014.
-Interested applicants should submit a cover letter of interest, their resume, and contact information for three references (at least one personal and one professional reference is required) to Kory Hansen at email@example.com or firstname.lastname@example.org
+Applying: Interested applicants should submit a cover letter of interest, their resume, and contact information for three references (at least one personal and one professional reference is required) to Kabi Muhu at email@example.com

 Selection Process: Well-qualified candidates will be invited to participate in a two-step interview process.
 The interviews will assess the candidate’s experience level, personal integrity, communication skill and ability to succeed while living and working abroad.

-Contact: Please direct inquiries to Kory Hansen at the aforementioned email addresses.
+Contact: Please direct inquiries to Kabi Muhu at the aforementioned email addresses.